How to set up an unlimited secure VPN server for 5$/month

 VPS provider

 We are going to be using DigitalOcean as our VPS provider.
 It is one of the oldest server providers out there with a ton of satisfied customers.
 It is both secure and easy to use.
 It also stands out for its low prices: starting from the only 5$/month.
-Sign up on DigitalOcean using this LINK to get the bonus.
+Sign up on DigitalOcean using this to get the bonus.

 Choosing a droplet